 Let Me Count the Ways

 We’re working our way through the counting lessons in Competition Math.
-We’ve done Venn diagrams, triangular numbers, and the Fundamental Counting Principle, and today we studied casework.
+We’ve done Venn diagrams, triangular numbers, and the Fundamental Counting Principle, and today we studied casework (counting the various possibilities for each possible case).
 But I figured this problem was review, a fairly basic application of the FCP:

 4 choices for the first letter.

 Times only 2 choices left for the third…

 Naturally, that’s not the way Kitten figured it out.
 Why does it still surprise me when she thinks differently than I do?
 I should expect it by now.